EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 + The variational **Eval** should be less binding than the **Exact** value
 + The error in the total energy, using the envelope functions, is given in the last line.
 + The fit is evidently very good.
 Unfortunately, it is less good in the crystal because crystal eigenfunctions consist of tails from envelopes centered elsewhere as well this atom.
-So even at **rmt**, and even if the potential were the same as atomic potential there (in reality is is slightly different) the crystal eigenfunction will not be perfect.
+So, even if the potential were the same as atomic potential there (in reality is is slightly different) the crystal eigenfunction will not be perfect at **rmt**.
 The new [Jigsaw Puzzle Orbital](/docs/code/jpos) basis is designed to deal exactly with these issues.